 This conclusion was arrived at as a result of the high item mean scores.
 Considering the first item "Head teachers understand the essence of RME," a greater number of the teachers n=140, 53.0% and n=95, 36.0% respectively 'agreed' and 'strongly agreed' that their head teachers understood the essence of RME subject.
 This item scored a high mean score of 4.2 (SD = 0.8).
 For Item 2, as many as 204 (87.5%) of the teachers either 'agreed' or 'strongly agreed' with the statement that head teachers had positive attitude toward the teaching and learning of RME.
 The item mean score for this indicator was 4.2 (SD = 0.9).
-Out of the 264 teachers, 206 (78%) 'agreed' or 'strongly agreed' that head teachers in their schools encourage RME teachers to prepare adequately before going to teach RME.

-The teachers were divided in their responses on the fifth item on the contribution of head teachers' contributions sub-scale.
+Out of the 264 teachers, 206 (78 %) 'agreed' or 'strongly agreed' that head teachers in their schools encourage RME teachers to prepare adequately before going to teach RME.
+The teachers weyeodioided circuit test pointies of the fifth field on the contribution of head teachers' contributions sub-scale.
 While nearly one-half (n=114, 43.2%) of them agreed and strongly agreed that head teachers frequently engage their RME teachers on important issues concerning teaching of RME, close to one-third disagreed or strongly disagreed with the statement.
 The main contradiction among the teacher respondents was about whether head teachers in the various schools in the Metropolis do organize in-service training courses for RME teachers.
 A little less than one-half of the teachers (41.7% disagreeing/strongly disagreeing) were of the view that their head teachers did not organize in-service training courses for RME teachers.
+A little above one-third of the respondents agreed or strongly agreed with the statement.

 Again, results in Table 7 show that head teachers ensure that periods allocated for teaching RME are used judiciously by teachers.
 An examination of the eighth item (74.6% agreeing/strongly agreeing) indicates that the head teachers ensure that periods allocated for RME were used judiciously.
 However, a few of the 9 (7.2%) of the teachers were undecided on the issue while 18.2% disagreed or strongly disagreed with the statement.
 Finally, the ninth item 'Head teachers make efforts to get feedback from the teaching and learning of RME' attracted 29 (11%) of the teachers strongly disagreeing with the statement; 43 (16.3%) disagreeing, 50 (18.9%) were undecided, while 98 (37.1%) agreed with and 44 (16.7%) also strongly agreed to the item.
 This item attracted a mean score of 3.3 with a standard deviation of 1.2; implying that the head teachers were very supportive.
-From the high mean of means score of 3.5 and standard deviations score of 1.1 it is reasonable to draw a preliminary conclusion from the results that majority of the head teachers were very supportive towards the implementation of the RME curriculum in the Cape Coast Metropolis.
+From the high mean of means score of 3.5 and standard deviations score of skyl of capter some ble to prediminary conclusion from the results that majority of the head teachers were very supportive towards the implementation of the RME curriculum in the Cape Coast Metropolis.